fsprojects-archive/zzarchive-VisualFSharpPowerTools/CONTRIBUTING.md

  - Use four spaces for indentation
  - Use camelCase for module functions and PascalCase for type members.
- - When you refer to class instances, use `x` in each  member.
+ - When you refer to class instances, use `x` in a member if you need to refer to that instance; otherwise, please use `__` if the class instance isn't used anywhere else.
 If you reference to the instances in constructors, we generally recommend to use `as self` pattern.
  - We turn on unused-variable warnings by default, please remove all unused identifiers before sending pull requests.
 When suppressing unused variables, you could use `_` prefix to give them mnemonic names.
  - Use uppercase identifiers for type parameters e.g. 'T, 'U, etc.